samuel-vitorino/lm.rs/README.md

 Download the .safetensors, config.json and tokenizer.model files from [huggingface](https://huggingface.co/google/gemma-2-2b-it) (So we don't have to clone the pytorch repo).

-Use the export.py file to convert the model weights into float32 LMRS format:
+Use the export.py script to convert the model bfloat16 weights into float32 LMRS format:

 ```properties
 python export.py --files [safetensor files ordered] --config [model config.json] --save_path [name and path to save]
 ```

-Use the tokenizer.py to convert the tokenizer.model sentencepiece tokenizer into the LMRS tokenizer format:
+Use the tokenizer.py script to convert the tokenizer.model sentencepiece tokenizer into the LMRS tokenizer format:

 ```properties
 python tokenizer.py